jordan-sawdy/jordan-sawdy.github.io/index.md

 <div style="margin-top: 0px; margin-bottom: 0.5px;">
 I offer personalized mathematics tutoring for a wide range of high school and college math courses, including all levels of (pre-)algebra and (pre-)calculus, differential equations, linear algebra, and more!
 I am available for online sessions via Zoom as well as in-person tutoring for students in the Lexington, KY area.

-To learn more about me, my appraoch, and my qualifications, please see the <a href="https://jordan-sawdy.github.io/about/"> About Me </a> page.
+For more inforation about me, including my qualifications and approach to tutoring, please see the <a href="https://jordan-sawdy.github.io/about/"> About Me </a> page.

 </div>